 The effect of time on your retirement account

-There is no greater benefit to the growth of a retirement account than time.
-See how starting early can have a big impact on your future retirement accounts.
+Time has the potential to benefit the growth of your savings and retirement accounts.
+See how starting early could have a big impact on your financial future.

-It might seem strange to think about retiring from a career you probably just started, but setting aside even a small amount of money in a retirement account now can have a big impact on your savings several decades down the line…
+It might seem strange to think about retiring from a career you’ve probably just started, but setting aside even a small amount of money in a retirement account now,

 That’s because time can be your best ally when it comes to investing for retirement.

-Setting aside ten dollars a week, every week, for ten years adds up to $5,200 of principal.
-But, over the course of this time, if your investments have had the opportunity to grow at a rate of 7% each year…
+Setting aside ten dollars a week, every week for ten years, adds up to $5,200 of principal.

 $58,600 is a substantial amount that could come from an initial investment of just ten dollars a week for ten years.

-And, in a tax deferred account - like a traditional 401k, you’ll need to pay taxes on what you withdraw when you retire.
+And there’s no guarantee that you can get a 7% return.
+And in a tax deferred account like a traditional 401(k), you’ll need to pay taxes on what you withdraw when you retire.